department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/IRS Integration/ReadMe.md

      - Fear of taking benefits away from other deserving Veterans because of income level
      - Fear of benefits denial because last year's earnings do not reflect this year's income level
      - Do not want VA to have this kind of information, believe it to be unnecessary
-     - Do not want to take the time to find the income data
+     - Do not want to take the time to find the income or medical deductible data
      - Veteran is not the primary financials handler, and needs to consult spouse/significant other
 <!--
 ## Desired User Outcomes